spurs v manchester city match reports

 28.10.1992 A single goal decided this League Cup Fourth Round encounter at Maine Road.

-With just 14 minutes on the clock, Erik Thorstvedt launched a big kick downfield and Vinny Samways latched onto Nicky Barmby's flicked header on and smashed a low shot into the bottom corner of the net from the edge of the box.
+With just 14 minutes on the clock, Erik Thorstvedt launched a big kick downfield and Vinny Samways latched onto Nicky Barmby's flicked header on and smashed a low left footed shot into the bottom corner of the net from the edge of the box.
 Thorsvedt then turned goal-stopper, with a succession of saves from Simpson, White, Sheron and Quinn's diving header.

 When Sheringham missed Paul Allen's cross from the right wing, Barmby snuck in behind and forced a good save from Coton, while Teddy and Samways also tested the City custodian.
 However, both goals stayed intact and Tottenham progressed by the narrowest of margins.